magicasaservice/vue-equipment/packages/plugins/MagicMenu/index.md

 ### Vue

-To use the menu in your Vue application, import and add the `MagicMenuPlugin` to your app.
+If you are using Vue, import and add `MagicMenuPlugin` to your app.

 ```js
 import { createApp } from 'vue'